 This course assists the doctoral candidate in learning the methods, techniques, and agents involved in the administration of anesthesia.
 Specific types of anesthetic equipment are demonstrated.
-The course includes preand post-anesthetic assessment of the patient, drugs that augment anesthesia, common complications related to anesthesia, and the importance of initiating and maintaining the patient's anesthesia record during surgery.
+The course includes pre- and post-anesthetic assessment of the patient, drugs that augment anesthesia, common complications related to anesthesia, and the importance of initiating and maintaining the patient's anesthesia record during surgery.

-DNAP 702 Basic Principles Anesthesia II
+Basic Principles Anesthesia II DNAP 702

-This course is a continuation of DNAP 701 and will enhance the doctoral candidate's knowledge of pre- and postanesthetic assessment of the patient, drugs that augment anesthesia, and common complications related to anesthesia.
+This course is a continuation of DNAP 701 and will enhance the doctoral candidate's knowledge of pre- and post-anesthetic assessment of the patient, drugs that augment anesthesia, and common complications related to anesthesia.
 Throughout the course, the candidate will have a variety of experiences learning the theory and techniques administration of anesthesia.
+Corequisite(s): DNAP 781

-DNAP 703 Advanced Principles Anesthesia - Regional

-This course will introduce the doctoral candidate to the theory, methods, techniques, anatomy, and agents involved in regional anesthesia.
+DNAP 703 Advanced Principle Anesthesia - Regional This course will introduce the doctoral candidate to the theory, methods, techniques, anatomy, and agents involved in regional anesthesia.
 Students will be instructed in the science and administration of neuraxial and peripheral regional anesthesia.
-Instructions on the use, strategies and science of ultrasound will also be covered.
+Instructions on the use. strategies and science of ultrasound will also be covered.

-DNAP 704 Advanced Principles: Obstetric Anesthesia

-This course will introduce the doctoral student to anesthesia for the obstetric patient.
+DNAP 704 Advanced Principle: Obstetric Anesthesia credit(s): 3 This course will introduce the doctoral student to anesthesia for the obstetric patient.
 This course presents epidural anesthesia theory in preparation for the practicum, focuses on anesthesia for routine and complicated obstetric and neonatal patients, and begins the study of clinical anesthesia for routine and high-risk patients.
 Pharmacology, physiology, pathophysiology and anatomic considerations unique to the obstetric patient will be emphasized.